PelionIoT/meta-mbl/README.md

 - meta-mbl/conf/mbl.conf.
 This is the OE distribution configuration for creating an mbed linux distribution.
 - meta-mbl/recipes-core/images/mbl-console-image.bb.
 This is the OE recipe for creating a minimal image.

-The current size information is as follows:
+The image size information (without docker) is as follows:
 - size of bcm2835-bootfiles (uboot?): ~12MB
 - size of kernel Image: ~13MB
 - size of rootfs: ~12MB (approx 8MB files actually present).
 - size of sdcard image: ~56MB (system is ~33MB where boot partition is ~25MB (kernel+uboot) and rootfs partition is ~8MB).

+Including docker changes:
+- size of rootfs: ~166MB (due to including the docker package which requires meta-virtualization, meta-networking etc.).

 An indicative list installed packages is as follows:
-- base-files base-passwd busybox busybox-syslog busybox-udhcpc
-- eudev
-- init-ifupdown initscripts-functions initscripts
-- kbd keymaps
-- libattr1 libblkid1 libc6 libkmod2 libuuid1 libz1
-- modutils-initscripts
-- netbase
-- packagegroup-core-boot
+- The packages from packagegroup-core-boot.
+See Appendix 1 for a list.
-- run-postinsts
+- The docker package.
-- shadow-base shadow-securetty shadow sysvinit-inittab sysvinit-pidof sysvinit
-- udev-cache update-alternatives-opkg update-rc.d util-linux-sulogin

 # Dependencies